 This post describes the status of an ongoing issue in SharePoint Online, where the Managed Property “PictureThumbnailURL” will return null no matter what you do.
-This Managed Property is used for a few different use cases – most notably, Delve blog post’s hero, or header photo’s URL is mapped to this property, as it’s meant to be used as a thumbnail picture in a number of rollups.
-In this article, I describe the investigation, mitigation, possible workarounds and of course the current status of the…Continue reading Bug: “PictureThumbnailURL” always null in SharePoint Online Search results
+This Managed Property is used for a few different use cases – most notably, Delve blog post’s hero or header photo’s URL is mapped to this property, as it’s meant to be used as a thumbnail picture in a number of rollups.
+In this article, I describe the investigation, mitigation, possible workarounds, and of course the current status of the…Continue reading Bug: “PictureThumbnailURL” always null in SharePoint Online Search results

-Every now and then, something like half of Microsoft’s websites will suddenly stop working – this applies to at least Azure Portal, SharePoint Online sites, MSDN forums, Office Onlineand probably a thousand of other sites.
+Every now and then, something like half of Microsoft’s websites will suddenly stop working – this applies to at least Azure Portal, SharePoint Online sites, MSDN forums, Office Online, and probably a thousand other sites.
 The error is most of the time something like this: Bad Request – Request Too Long HTTP Error 400.
 The size of the request headers is too long.
-Or like shown below: Or alternatively, you’re just stuck in a authentication loop forever.
+Or like shown below: Or alternatively, you’re just stuck in an authentication loop forever.
 In this case, you don’t really have time…Continue reading How to log in to Microsoft’s websites (MSDN forums, Azure Portal, SharePoint Online) when you get a “Bad Request” error?

-So Microsoft keeps 14-day rolling backups of your SharePoint Online sites.
+Microsoft keeps 14-day rolling backups of your SharePoint Online sites.
 That’s awesome – no need to take backups anymore, right?
 Not so fast.
 It’s not always so easy, and by just relying on these backups, you risk losing your data.
 Forever, I might add.
 This cautionary tale is about SharePoint Online, but I’d say you’ll need to take caution anytime you’re dealing with Microsoft’s automatic backups.
-The story starts with the client doing something unwise – a prime example would be them removing the…Continue reading A cautionary tale of relying on the automatic backups in SharePoint Online
+The story starts with the client doing something unwise – a prime example would be them removing the root…Continue reading A cautionary tale of relying on the automatic backups in SharePoint Online